PKU-Heliosphere-org/TwoFluid-Anisotropic-MHD-Waves-DespRel-Instab-Showcase/README.md

 ### Reference Note / 参考文献

-If you intend to utilize this package for scientific research and publish papers, kindly include the citation of the following reference:
+If you intend to utilize this package for scientific research and publish papers, please kindly include the citation of the following reference:

 Zhang, L., He, J., Zhao, J., Yao, S., & Feng, X. (2018).
 Nature of magnetic holes above ion scales: a mixture of stable slow magnetosonic and unstable mirror modes in a double-polytropic scenario?
 The Astrophysical Journal, 864(1), 35.